smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 1. This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
 2. This form process does not support OAuth logins like Google, Apple, or Facebook).
+3. This proposal doesn't include any manager changes, which would be useful for helping app partners use this feature

 ## Impact on existing code